To keep track of the individual plants in your National Plant Collection, they will each need their own accession number.

-All National Plant Collections need to provide an accessioned plant lists.
-This is a list of the plants in your collection, detailing (as a minimum) full scientific name, accession number, date of acquisition and source.
+All National Plant Collections need to provide an accessioned plant list.
+This is a list of the plants in your collection, detailing (at a minimum) their full scientific name, accession number, date of acquisition and source.

 An accession number is a unique identifying number, or code, which can be used to track it through your collection.
-Information about the plant can then be attached to the accession, such as legal paperwork, pictures, characterisation data or plant health issues.
+Information about the plant can then be attached to this accession number, such as legal paperwork, pictures, characterisation data or plant health issues.

-A purely numeric system can suffice (0001 and so on), although this does not immediately convey much information unless you are familiar with the plants concerned.
-So quite often this number is combined with the year of acquisition (2019-0001 and so on).
-At the very least this immediately tells you when you received the plant, so giving an indication of its age and longevity in your collection.
+You can use a simple system (0001 and so on), although this can get hard to maintain as you add more plants to your collection.
+So quite often this number is combined with the year you got it (2019-0001 and so on).
+This immediately tells you when you received the plant, so you can keep track of a plant's age and longevity in your collection.

 For a more in depth look at different ways of accessioning plants in a collection, see this document.